Food labeling is broken. Kind Bar is on a not-so-nutty quest to fix it

 It’s not just about “how to sell more Kind bars,” Lubetzky says.
 “This is a much bigger topic.”
 Still, almonds fare pretty well under the new math.
 For companies that use animal-derived proteins, the verdict might not be so favorable.
 “Daniel would be a really lousy CEO if he spent a lot of time supporting projects that were likely to be bad for his company,” Katz adds.

 Meanwhile, Kind is resolute in its decision not to go organic.
-As Lubetky sees it, the more healthful ingredients in his recipes are already quite expensive, and spending what it would cost to go completely organic just wouldn’t be worth it for anyone.
+As Lubetzky sees it, the more healthful ingredients in his recipes are already quite expensive, and spending what it would cost to go completely organic just wouldn’t be worth it for anyone.
 “The premium ingredients we use, like heart-healthy whole almonds, are more expensive and more healthful than organic brown rice syrup or other ‘organic’ inputs in competitor items,” Lubetzky says in an email to Fast Company.
 “We choose to invest in the most nutrient-dense, wholesome ingredients for our products and our community,” he adds, pointing out that the low dollar-per-pound rate for almonds is already far higher than the roughly half-dollar per pound rate for organic sugar.

 “At some point, we’d price ourselves out of the market without bringing significant incremental value to consumers.
 While we respect the use of organic ingredients by others, particularly when consuming fresh fruits like peaches—more often than not, companies in our space misuse ‘organic’ or other claims to make something appear more healthful than it really is.”